This post may contain affiliate links. Please read my disclosure policy.

-Prosciutto crisps are a porky, salty, crunchy snack you can make on the fly.
+These prosciutto crisps are a porky, salty, crunchy snack you can make on the fly — better than bacon!

-After you get tired of eating really excellent ham sandwiches or making lovely charcuterie boards, here’s something else to do with prosciutto.
+After you get tired of eating really excellent ham sandwiches, making the tastiest chicken saltimbocca or making lovely charcuterie boards, here’s something else to do with prosciutto.

 What is prosciutto?

 Prosciutto is a type of unsmoked Italian dry-cured ham that has a sweet, salty flavor and delicate texture.
 It’s made from a pork thigh (also called the ham) that’s salted and dry-aged for about a year in cold storerooms.

 Traditional authentic prosciutto, sometimes called Parma ham, is an artisanal product of Italy.
 Prosciutto is very different from American-style bacon, which comes from the belly of the pig and is much fattier and usually smoked.

 The process for making these crispy bits couldn’t be easier — follow these steps.

 - Get yourself a rimmed baking sheet and line with a sheet of parchment paper.